 Where to Stay in Death Valley National Park

 Whether you want to camp or stay in a hotel, Death Valley National Park has options for everyone.
 Because it’s such a big park, I recommend staying inside the park to cut down on driving.
-Especially if it’s your first time.
+Especially if it’s your first time visiting.

-The park is divided into little areas and junctions – Furnace Creek, Stovepipe Wells, Beatty Junction, Death Valley Junction, to name a few.
-The areas with the most lodging, food and gas are Furnace Creek and Stovepipe Wells.
-We picked Furnace Creek as our base.
+The park is divided into smaller sections and junctions – Furnace Creek, Stovepipe Wells, Beatty Junction, Death Valley Junction, to name a few.
+The areas that have the most lodging are Furnace Creek and Stovepipe Wells.
+Of those two, Furnace Creek has more amenities.

 Death Valley Campgrounds

-In total there are are nine campgrounds in the park.
-Some are National Park Service campgrounds and some are concessioner run parks.
-The campground reservation rules change seasonally and there are RV restrictions at some campgrounds.
+In total, there are are nine campgrounds in Death Valley National Park.
+Some of them are National Park Service campgrounds and some are concessioner run parks.
+Note that the campground reservation rules change seasonally.
 It’s always best to check on nps.gov for the latest details and info before you go.
-For more info about camping check out my Practical Tips for Camping in a National Park article.
+For more info about camping inside a park, check out my Practical Tips for Camping in a National Park article.

 Furnace Creek Campground

-Furnace Creek is a good location to stay in Death Valley National Park because it’s somewhat central in the park and it’s close to several popular park features.
+Furnace Creek Campground is the ideal location to stay in Death Valley National Park because it’s somewhat central in the park and it’s to several popular park features.
 This area has three park service campgrounds – Furnace Creek, Sunset and Texas Springs.
-The latter two close in low season but Furnace Creek Campground is open year round.
+The latter two close in low season but Furnace Creek campground is open year round.